Malachite

 L: The fossil displays at the museum are set up in a clear,

-geological eras provides a good sense of the progression of
+eras provides a good sense of the progression of fossils through

-Mines Geology Museum.
-The museum has very informative
+Geology Museum.
+The museum has very informative labelling of

 L: Part of another display of high quality gems at the Colorado